General

 • If the family includes a migrant farmworker

 For a complete list of approved need reasons, please see the State of Michigan Child Development and Care Handbook.
-To find out if you could qualify for assistance, review the Income Eligibility and Family Contribution chart (see page 7).
+To find out if you could qualify for assistance, review the Income Eligibility and Family Contribution chart (see page 7 of the State of Michigan’s Child Development and Care Handbook).

 Check your eligibility and start the process online to connect with nearby providers.